Crown of Castile: Overseas (before 1715)

 In the viceroyalties the viceroy, whose term etymologically means "in the place of the king", concentrated all public power.
-They was freely appointed and removed by the Monarch, when the sovereign wanted he/she could remove the viceroy of the office.
+They were freely appointed and removed by the Monarch, when the sovereign wanted he/she could remove the viceroy from the office.
 In New Spain and Peru they played the role of sovereign, but in reality they only obeyed the orders of the Monarch of the Crown of Castile.